 The Double-Sale Problem

-Real estate fraud takes many forms.
-One of the oldest is selling the same property to two different buyers.
+Real property fraud takes many forms.
+One of the oldest is selling the same land to two different buyers.
 Arizona treats this specific scheme as a serious crime.
 If someone sells or agrees to sell the same land to multiple buyers, knowing they have already committed it to someone else, they face a class 4 felony.

 A person who, after selling, bartering or disposing of, or, after executing a bond or agreement for the sale of land, again knowingly and with intent to defraud previous or subsequent purchasers, sells, barters or disposes of, or executes a bond or agreement to sell, barter or dispose of the same land or any part thereof to any other person for a valuable consideration, is guilty of a class 4 felony.